camio/dpl/README.md

 - Add support for the #3 then overloads.
 - Add support for the #2 then overloads.
 - Make all the comments follow the signatures in BDE style.
+- Look at other ways to make this more closely follow the BDE style.

 ### Priority 2